uio-bmi/StarSignDNA/README.rst

 .. image:: output/exposures_cohort_top_5.png
    :width: 600

+The user can also provide the distribution of triplets in a reference genome/exome or normal tissue in the same patient (Opportunity matrix) using option
+--opportunity-file human-genome/human-exome
 Running mutational signature de novo algorithm:
 -----------------------------------------------
 The de novo algorithm takes as input a mutational catalog and inferred the exposure matrix and mutational signature matrix.
 The cosmic mutational signature file is provided to compute the cosine similarity.